Wanda Landowska: Life in America

 When the German Army invaded France, Landowska fled with her student and domestic partner Denise Restout.
 After leaving Saint-Leu in 1940, sojourning in Banyuls-sur-Mer, a commune in southern France, where her friend, sculptor Aristide Maillol was living, they sailed from Lisbon to the United States.
 Believing the Nazi threat to be temporary she had left with only two suitcases.
 She arrived in New York on 7 December 1941, the date of the attack on Pearl Harbor.
 Her home in Saint-Leu was looted, and her instruments and manuscripts were stolen, so she arrived in the United States essentially with no assets.

 Her 1942 performance of Bach's Goldberg Variations at New York's Town Hall was the first occasion in the 20th century when the piece was played on the harpsichord, the instrument for which it had been written.

-She settled in Lakeville, Connecticut in 1949, and re-established herself as a performer and teacher in the United States, touring extensively.
+She settled in Lakeville, Connecticut, in Litchfield County, in 1949, and re-established herself as a performer and teacher in the United States, touring extensively.
 Her last public performance was in 1954.
 Her partner, Denise Restout, was editor and translator of her writings on music, including Musique ancienne, and Landowska on Music, published posthumously in 1964.

 She died at Lakeville on 16 August 1959.

 Recordings

-Landowska recorded extensively for the Victor Talking Machine Company/RCA Victor and the Gramophone Company/EMI/HMV.
+Landowska recorded extensively for the Victor Talking Machine Company/RCA Victor and the Gramophone Company/EMI/His Master's Voice.